February 02nd, 2022, by Labtoo's team

 Directly from the organism and placed in culture, with varying degrees of growth efficiency.

-Advantages: very little genetic modification, access to population variability.
+Advantages: very little genetic modification, and access to population variability.